 The celiac (solar) plexus is a group of nerves in your abdomen (belly).
 It sends pain messages to the area of your brain where pain is detected.
 These pain messages are sent from your:

 - Bowels (intestines)

-- With side effects from common pain medications
+- Have side effects from common pain medications.

-- Who do not get enough pain relief with common pain medication(s)
+- Do not get enough pain relief from common pain medication(s).

 Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
 Talk with your doctor about which medications are safe for you to stop taking.
 We have included some common examples below.